Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 -   ## Further Testing

 -   During testing it was found the 'Geocoder failed due to: INVALID_REQUEST' error was appearing on startup, to fix this I added a default value to #latlng.
 -   During testing users reported it was confusing that there was no response when Comment was submitted on Contact page, I fixed this by added a success and fail     Alert.
+Also when Contact for successfully completed the User is redirected to the Main Page.
 -   The Website was tested on Google Chrome, Internet Explorer & Microsoft Edge.

 -   ## Known Bugs
--   Sometimes the user needs to hit the refresh button to load the map
+-   Sometimes the user needs to hit the refresh button to load the map in Chrome
--   Map does not load consistently in Internet Explorer
+-   Map does not load consistently in Internet Explorer, as the map feature is the focal requirement, I would not recommend application use in Explorer.

 # Validators